hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

     registerApp:
       - uses: aadApp/create # You can remove this if your project does not require an AAD app.
         with:
-          name: <your-preferred-aad-app-name> # The name will be modified based on AAD app manifest in aadApp/update action.
+          name: <your-preferred-aad-app-name> # Put your preferred AAD app name here.
+The name will be modified based on AAD app manifest in aadApp/update action.
 It's recommended to use same name defined in the manifest file.
           generateClientSecret: true

       - uses: teamsApp/create
         with:
-          name: <your-preferred-teams-app-name> # The name will be modified based on Teams app manifest in teamsApp/update action.
+          name: <your-preferred-teams-app-name> # Put your preferred Teams app name here.
+The name will be modified based on Teams app manifest in teamsApp/update action.
 It's recommended to use same name defined in the manifest file.

     configureApp:
       - uses: aadApp/update # You can remove this if your project does not require an AAD app.